RibbonCommunications/sbc_aws_cloudformation/supported/README.md

   - [**Standalone**](https://github.com/RibbonCommunications/sbc_aws_cloudformation/tree/master/supported/standalone)

     These templates deploy an individual SBC instance.
-Standalone SBC instances are primarily used for Dev/Test/Staging.
+Standalone SBC instances are primarily used for Dev/Test/Staging

   - [**HighAvailability**](https://github.com/RibbonCommunications/sbc_aws_cloudformation/tree/master/supported/highavailability)

     These templates deploy an Active and a Standby SBC instance in a cluster.
 High Availability clusters are primarily used to replicate traditional Active/Standby SBC deployments.
-The failover can result in a 15-20 second switchover time if using EIP for signaling or media.
+Failover from the Active to Standby instance can result in a 15-20 second switchover time if using EIP for signaling or media.

     In these deployments, an individual SBC instance in the cluster owns (or is Active for) a particular set of signaling and media IP